JasonAForral/CSGL/README.md

 - `CSGLSprite` is a 2D-sprite "object".
 - `CSGLShader` is an abstracted vertex+fragment shader program.

 CSGL provides several optimized macros as well.

+Some optimized methods require an `unsafe` context, compile with `UNSAFE` symbol to enable these methods, otherwise safe (often slower) alternatives will be used.

 ### Cross-platform
 CSGL can be ran under Mono, this can be achieved by: